 - Cholesterol reducer

-- Lemongrass essential oil can be used aromatically, topically (always dilute with a carrier oil) or internally (only one single drop is needed)
+- This oil can be used aromatically, topically (always dilute with a carrier oil) or internally (only one drop needed).

 - Always purchase lemongrass essential oil that is 100 percent, certified organic and therapeutic grade.